-Hackolade was specially adapted to support the data modeling of Avro schema.
+Hackolade was specially adapted to support the schema design of Avro schema.
 The application closely follows the Avro terminology.

-Avro schemas are defined using JSON.
-Schemas are composed of primitive types (null, boolean, int, long, float, double, bytes, and string) and complex types (record, enum, array, map, union, and fixed).
+There are 8 primitive types (null, boolean, int, long, float, double, bytes, and string) and 6 complex types (record, enum, array, map, union, and fixed).